cosrnic/Flipped/README.md

-# Fabric Example Mod
+# Dinnerbone Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod turns you upside down like dinnerbone!

+You can use the [ModMenu Mod](https://github.com/TerraformersMC/ModMenu) to easily toggle the mod on and off!